L23P/repo-template-python/README.md

 - Edit `README.md` and `LICENSE` to reflect your project.
 - Modify `.github/workflows/ci.yml` for additional steps or Python versions.

+## Versioning and changelog

+This project follows Semantic Versioning.
+See the [Changelog](CHANGELOG.md) for release notes and unreleased changes.

+If you adopt this template, consider following the same approach and documenting your release notes clearly.

+For guidance on structuring your README effectively, see [docs/README_FORMAT.md](docs/README_FORMAT.md).

 ## License

 This template is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.